OceanDynamicsUConn/GroupManual/README.md

 the different opinions, personalities and learning styles of our fellow group members.
 While we do not tolerate any form of harassment, we strongly encourage healthy skepticism and good-faith disagreement––the lifeblood of science.
 Group members should be mindful, however, that how others perceive our opinions and actions depends heavily on their background.
-Attuned of other people's sensibilities, and without being tolerant with the intolerant, we should cut each other some slack, educate one another, and build a better work place together.
+Attuned to other people's sensibilities, and without being tolerant with the intolerant, we should cut each other some slack, educate one another, and build a better work place together.